numpy/numpy/doc/source/user/troubleshooting-importerror.rst

 If you use an external editor/development environment it will have to be set up correctly.
 See below for solutions for some common setups.

-Using PyCharm with Anaconda/conda Python
+Using pycharm with anaconda/conda Python
 ----------------------------------------

 There are fairly common issues when using PyCharm together with Anaconda, please see the `PyCharm support <https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html>`_

-Using VSCode with Anaconda/conda Python (or environments)
+Using vscode with anaconda/conda Python (or environments)
 ---------------------------------------------------------

 A commonly reported issue is related to the environment activation within